Skip to content

 • offices for the Central Queensland Capras and QRL.

-Upon completion of all stages of the master plan, the full ground capacity will double from 5,000 to 10,000.
+Upon completion of all stages of the master plan, the full ground capacity will double from 5,000 to 10,000 with up to 18,000 people able to be accommodated for stage events and concerts.

 The vision is for Browne Park to be Central Queensland’s leading venue for community, national and international level sporting and entertainment.